CoolCold/nginx-searchbots/README.md

 Short answer - no. Long asnwer - until you have something like 1000 requests per second ( special note for Singapore - 60*1000 requests per minute), you may not care.
 If you have more, than that, better consult with your system administrator to make sure about disk io.
 ## Bot definition is missing, how to add?
 Submit issue here

+# helpers / hints

+there is `scripts/getuseragents.sh` provided for ease up traversing standard Nginx logs

 # log collector
 here comes log collector with ![pixel](http://gh-tracker.extp.coolcold.org/tracker.gif) image.